Table of Contents

 What Are the Potential Advantages of Flexible Premium Deferred Annuities?

-• Lower initial premium: Often, a flexible premium deferred annuity can be purchased with less money than a single premium annuity.
+• Lower Initial Premium: You may be able to start with less money than required for a single premium annuity.

 What Are the Potential Drawbacks of Flexible Premium Deferred Annuities?